hilmialf/FlapPyBird-Blink/README.md

 Then, the face landmark is predicted using Kazemi's predictor.
 The blink is then detected by using the Eye Aspect Ratio (EAR).

 Feel free to use part or all of the code.

+(Run using local conda env FLapPyBird.
+Todo: add bash script for creating conda env to run the program)